Is This The End Of Eyelash Extensions?

 @katrinaruiiz A Hot Take On: “Why I Left My Lash Tech” “Is the Lash Industry Dying” & DIY Lash Clusters from a retired lash tech & a social media manager + social media marketing POV 🔥 Being on both sides as a client & somebody who works alongside lash artists — my number one tip for ALL beauty providers is to bring back customer service skills & market yourself better.
 Cant blame the girls who want to save money on lash clusters but we also cant blame the lash technicians who give you an amazing customer experience & pricing themselves at what they are valued 🫶🏻 What has your experience been like? 👀 #eyelashextensions #eyelashes #lashextensions #lashartist #lashtech #lashbusiness #diylashextensions #lashclusters #diylashes ♬ original sound - @katrinaruiiz 🌟

 In 2023, research agency Mintel found that 21% of UK beauty consumers have replaced professional beauty and grooming treatments with DIY alternatives, and an entire industry built around achieving salon-grade results at home has flourished.
 As the cost of living crisis, fallout from the global pandemic and inflation have eaten away at disposable income, a proliferation of brands now offer at-home solutions for eyelash extensions, lash lifts, eyebrow tinting and brow lamination, often for a fraction of the price of an in-clinic or salon treatment.
-It makes sense: In New York, a full set of eyelash extensions, for example, could cost upwards of $120, climbing even more in certain areas.
-That’s not including the recommended infills (from $30 upwards) every two to three weeks.
+It makes sense: In London, a full set of eyelash extensions, for example, could cost upwards of £60, climbing towards three figures in areas like Mayfair and Belgravia.
+That’s not including the recommended infills (from £30 upwards) every two to three weeks.

 AdvertisementADVERTISEMENT

-On TikTok, creators like Yolanda Diaz have popularized (and somewhat glamorized) learning how to do it yourself, with videos of her home treatments garnering thousands of comments and hundreds of thousands of likes.
-And while DIY eyelash extensions may not last as long as their salon equivalent (seven days compared to three weeks), the price makes upkeep cheaper with some sets costing under $10.
+On TikTok, creators like Yolanda Diaz have popularised (and somewhat glamorised) learning how to do it yourself, with videos of her home treatments garnering thousands of comments and hundreds of thousands of likes.
+And while DIY eyelash extensions may not last as long as their salon equivalent (seven days compared to three weeks), the price makes upkeep cheaper with some sets costing under £10.
 But price, while a persuasive factor, is not the only reason for the drop in popularity.

 @yolandaadiazz